MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/training-strategy-process-and-best-practices.md

 ---
 title: Training process and best practices
-description: Find best practices for the training strategy in Dynamics 365 implementation projects. ms.date: 06/20/2023 ms.topic: conceptual
+description: Find best practices for the training strategy in Dynamics 365 implementation projects, including an outline on training as an ongoing process. ms.date: 06/20/2023 ms.topic: conceptual
 author: TimoGossen